-Fund/Type of Account Minimum Initial Investment Additional Minimum Account Balance Global Select Fund, International Fu Company Fund and Oldfield Intern all Regular - Institutional Class \$ 10,00 0 \$250 \$2,500 Retirement Account - Institutional Class \$ 1,00 0 \$100 \$ 250 Automatic Investment Account - Institutional Class \$ 2,50 0 \$250 \$2,500 Alternative Strategies Fund Regular - Institutional Class - Investor Class \$100,000 \$ 1,000 \$2,500 \$250 Retirement Account - Institutional Class - Investor Class \$ 5,000 \$ 500 \$250 \$250 Automatic Investment Account - Institutional Class - Investor Class \$ 2,50 \$ 2,50 \$2,500 \$2,500 Dolan McEniry Corporate Bond Fund Regular - Institutional Class \$ 10,00 0 \$250 \$2,500 Retirement Account - Institutional Class \$ 5,00 0 \$100 \$ 250 Automatic Investment Account
+Fund/Type of Account Minimum Initial Investment (1) Minimum Additional Investment Minimum Account Balance Global Select Fund, International Fund, High Income Fund, Small Company Fund, and Enhanced Income Municipal Fund Regular - Institutional Class \$10,000 \$250 \$2,500 Retirement Account - Institutional Class \$ 1,000 \$100 \$ 250 Automatic Investment Account - Institutional Class \$ 2,500 \$250 \$2,500 Dolan McEniry Corporate Bond Fund I Regular - Institutional Class \$10,000 \$250 \$2,500 Retirement Account - Institutional Class \$ 5,000 \$100 \$ 250 Automatic Investment Account - Institutional Class \$ 2,500 \$250 \$2,500

-(1) The minimum investment amounts may be waived or lowered for investments effected through banks and other institutions that have entered into arrangements with a Fund or the distributor of the Fund and for investments effected on a group basis by certain other entities and their employees, such as investments pursuant to a payroll deduction plan and assetbased or wrap programs.
+(1) The minimum investment amounts may be waived or lowered for investments effected through banks and other institutions that have entered into arrangements with a Fund or the distributor of the Fund and for investments effected on a group basis by certain other entities and their employees, such as investments pursuant to a payroll deduction plan and asset-based or wrap programs.
 Please consult your financial intermediary for information about minimum investment requirements.
 Each Fund reserves the right to change or waive the minimum initial and subsequent investment requirements at any time.
 Each Fund reserves the right to close purchases to new investors at any time.